SkyForgeLab

 The solution: Display your phone number prominently in:

-• Header (desktop and mobile)
+• Sticky header (desktop and mobile)

 • Hero section

-• Sticky mobile call button
+• Floating call button on mobile

 • Throughout service pages